cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 Please remember that you must have enough hugepages memory available to schedule every Pod in the Cluster (in the example above, at least 512MiB per Pod must be free).

+### Bootstrap job hangs in running status

+If your Cluster's initialization job hangs in running status with a "error while waiting for the API server to be reachable", you probably have network issue to the kubernetes api server, initialization job (same for most of jobs) need access kubernetes api during running.
+Please check if the kubernetes api server is reachable.

+Another possible reason is you have sidecar injection configured, sidecar like istio make network temporarily un-available during startup.
+In this case, try avoid sidecar injecting for pods of such jobs.